AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # R7_sub_R1_trimmed.fq.gz        8003      7331
 # R8_sub_R1_trimmed.fq.gz       12211     11192
 # R9_sub_R1_trimmed.fq.gz        8600      7853

+  ## don't worry if the numbers vary a little, this might happen due to different versions being used
+  ## from when this was initially put together
 ```

 Now let's take a look at our filtered reads: